-Always engage reel lift cylinder locks and table lift cylinder locks before working under or around raised pickup reel.
+Always engage reel lift cylinder locks and table lift cylinder locks before working under or around raised reel.
 Do not rely on the combine hydraulic system for support.
-A rupture or a leak in any part of the system will allow the table to lower if the proper stops are not in place.
+A rupture or a leak in any part of the system will cause the table and reel to drop if the proper stops are not in place.